Do you live an intention or attention driven life?

 Back to my good friend.
 After having acted for so long in an attentive manner, she had lost herself.
 She no longer knew what she wanted or even who she was.
 Despite all the fun projects and courses, she was unable to give herself any direction.
 She had to learn to drive again.
 But that wasn't all, because where do you go when you don't know the way?

 Because of all these courses, she could do photography, acting, drawing mandalas, running an AIRBNB, and so on, but she had no real passion for anything.
+It became really hard to set some goals.
 So what are you going to do?
 Meanwhile, she had a job for one day a week to take care of the lunch, but that wasn't what she wanted either.

 Unlike what she was used to, the jobs didn't just come to her path.
 That's not how it works in the big people world.
 Jobs you find, they seldom come at you.